gjamo/MarketsChain/README.md

   - Not all nodes will have access: like ???
 - Privacy through anonymisation ???
 - POW will not be necessary and a set of block validators will be managed through a contract
-- For execution, although blockchain could be applicable to RFQ order, distributed technology such as IPFS will be more appropriate to central limit order book.
-Indeed CLOB requires high latency and data is not persistent and does not need to be stored in a ledger as such

 ## Technology used for this SPOC
 - Blockchain = Ethereum on a private network (planned to later upgrade to Hydrachain and implement multi chain linking within a node in Python)